profvjreddi/homepage/content/blog/phd-admissions-reality.md

 ## The Harsh Numbers: Why Good Candidates Get Rejected

-Let's talk about the brutal mathematics of PhD admissions: Top-tier programs might receive 500-1000 applications for 5-15 spots.
+The brutal mathematics of PhD admissions: Top-tier programs might receive 500-1000 applications for 5-15 spots.
 That's a 1-3% acceptance rate.
 Even strong programs often see 200-400 applications for 5-10 spots, yielding acceptance rates of 2-5%.
 PhD admissions are genuinely this competitive.

 ### Why Rejection Usually Isn't About You